Project commissioning: Commissioning management systems

 For complex projects, the large volume and complexity of commissioning data, together with the need to guarantee adequate information traceability, normally leads to the use of powerful IT tools, known as commissioning management systems, to allow effective planning and monitoring of the commissioning activities.

 Independent discipline

 There is currently no formal education or university degree which addresses the training or certification of a Project Commissioning Engineer.
-Various short training courses and on-line training are available, but they are designed for qualified engineers.
+Various short and online training courses are available, but they are designed for qualified engineers.

 Large civil and industrial projects for which Commissioning as an independent discipline is as important as traditional engineering disciplines, i.e. civil, naval, chemical, mechanical, electrical, electronic, instrumentation, automation, or telecom engineering, include chemical and petrochemical plants, oil and gas platforms and pipelines, metallurgical plants, paper and cellulose plants, coal handling plants, thermoelectric and hydroelectric plants, buildings, bridges, highways, and railroads.